Third-Party Risk Management

 Solution: Affordable Oversight

-With LexAlign, the cost of oversight is reduced by 90% and resources can focus on higher-value work.
+With LexAlign, the cost of oversight is reduced by up to 90% and resources can focus on higher-value work.

 Challenge: Incomplete Oversight